machado2/mcp-image-generator/image-generation/README.md

 #### Option 3: Using global installation

-If installed globally with `npm install -g image-generation-mcp-server`:
+If installed globally with `npm install -g mcp-image-gen`:

 ```bash
 image-generation-mcp-server